LOGO On the move...

 Benefits of Cycling

-Riding a bicycle is an excellent way to exercise for any age but it has special benefits for seniors:
+Riding a bicycle is an excellent way to exercise for any age but it has special benefits for older people:

 Cycling can help to maintain strength and coordination